huizhuansam/huizhuansam.github.io/src/pages/projects.md

 1. For projects of this size and scope, SCRUM felt like a waste of time and energy.
 I’m not saying it’s unimportant—it probably works better when the requirements are vague, like in real-world software engineering.
 But in our case, most of the biweekly sprints were spent managing GitHub Issues (which tracked contributions for grading) and writing the project report—tasks that could have easily been done asynchronously.
 2. (Not) C++.
 I now understand how OOP works in C++, along with smart, dumb, silly, and zany pointers (yes, all of them), plus the whole ordeal with file headers.
 However, this project just didn’t need most of the language's powerful features—and honestly, it felt like overkill given how cumbersome C++ can be.
 3. The study of programming languages is very interesting.
 I wished I had another semester in school to learn more about how compilers work, because Clang is basically black magic to me.
 4. Team synergy > individual skill.
+We had each others' backs when our project's progress went south.

+**Achievements:**

+- Final grade: A
+- 0 memory leaks
+- Unverified sources reported that my team built the cohort-wide fastest Source Processor library

 **Technologies Used:**